ottnav/ottnav.github.io/faq.md

     • (if using portal) open `provider properties - time shift`

 After any of these changes you need to do manual EPG reload (`settings - epg - reload`) in order to apply the changes.

+## How to protect some content from other users (parental control)
+There are multiple ways to achive this
+- Child mode (`settings - extended - child mode`) allows to specify which exact channels are available and hides all the other contect (PIN-protected)
+- Restricted mode (`settings - extended - restrict`) allows you to setup a PIN code and protect settings, provider info, or categories/channels, etc to be available

 ----